Online Broker Review

 Ready to start trading online but don’t know which online broker is best?
-Here is my honest online broker review based on three online brokers I have used: Scottrade, Tradeking, and E-trade.
+Here is my honest online broker review based on three online brokers I have used recently: Robinhood, Ally Invest, and TD Ameritrade.

 Online brokers (sometimes referred to as discount brokers) offer low fees to buy and sell.
 They are able to do this because they leave all the research as well as buying and selling up to you.
 Some don’t even have a physical office to visit.

 Ally Invest is for the intermediate to advanced investor who wants to trade stocks and options.
 Ally Invest has an excellent set of tools and educational material for trading options, the best of the three as far as I’m concerned.

-If you want to trade penny stocks, I suggest you avoid TradeKing.
+If you want to trade penny stocks, I suggest you avoid Ally Invest.
 They won’t let you trade them by yourself (at the time of this writing they didn’t, things may have changed).
 You have to call in and speak with a broker which is a bit of an inconvenience.

 Robinhood is for the beiginner, or those with a small portfolio.
 With Robinhood you don’t get all the bells and whistles, just a plain simple platform that allows to you buy and sell stocks, ETF’s, and options.